Perry Crosier

-Perry E. Crosier (1890-1953) was an architect based in Minnesota, best known for the theatres he designed throughout Minnesota.
+Perry E. Crosier (November 17, 1890 – July 25, 1953) was an architect based in Minnesota, best known for the theatres he designed throughout Minnesota.
 He also designed apartment complexes and residences.
 Several of his works are listed on the National Register of Historic Places.

 He was born November 17, 1890, in Minneapolis.
 In 1909 he became a draftsman for Minneapolis architect Harry W. Jones.
 During 1910-13 he worked variously for architects Bertrand and Chamberlin, for a real estate firm, for a building contractor, and more.

 He worked independently later.
 His firm became Perry E. Crosier & Son, in 1946, when his son Paul joined.
-He died in August 1953.
+He died on July 25, 1953.
+He was buried in Lakewood Cemetery.

 Works by "Perry Crosier" or "Perry Crosier and Son" include: